By Marcela Bolland

-However, when reading article 90, sections XV and XV bis of the Mexican Law of Industrial Property a slight difference between the effects of the notorious and famous may be established.
+While it may seem that the difference between notorious and famous marks only refers to the extent in which the mark is known a careful reading of article 90, sections XV and XV bis, of the Mexican Law of Industrial Property allows us to perceive a slight difference between the effects of the notorious and famous marks.

-While section XV bis, which refers to famous marks, i.e. those know by the general public, provides that three-dimensional names, figures or shapes should not be registered if they are identical or similar to a mark that the authority considers famous, regardless of the products or services for which protection is sought, section XV of article 90 has a different drafting.
+While section XV bis, which refers to famous marks, i.e. those know by the general public, provides that words, figures or three-dimensional shapes should not be registered if they are identical or confusingly similar to a mark that the authority considers famous, regardless of the products or services for which protection is sought, section XV of article 90 has a different drafting.

-Initially in section XV it is also provided that three-dimensional names, figures or shapes should not be registered if they are identical or similar to a mark that the authority considers well-known, regardless of the products or services for which protection is sought for.
+Initially in section XV it is also provided that words, figures or three-dimensional shapes should not be registered if they are identical or similar to a mark that the authority considers well-known, regardless of the products or services for which protection is sought for.

-However, it the second part of section XVI it is established that the prohibition for registration contained therein shall become into effect provided that the use of the proposed mark:
+However, in the second part of section XVI it is established that the prohibition for registration contained therein shall become into effect provided that the use of the proposed mark:

 a) May cause confusion or likelihood or association with the owner of the notorious mark, or